Working with tmux

 is therefore safe to use if you have a flaky network connection.
 You can also connect to existing tmux

 sessions.
 So if you start an operation locally on a PC, you can go home and re-connect to the same window.
-There is a tmux tutorial here Below are details on some common operations that might be useful in the context of StitchIt.
+There is a Below are details on some common operations that might be useful in the context of StitchIt.

 Here is what to do if the previous syncAndCrunch